 However, composting brings its own set of concerns.
 In particular:

-- a percentage of green waste (which varies according to the size of the fill, rainfall and amount of industrial waste) is desirable to promote the degradation of wastes within a landfill; and - composting operations discharge odour and leachate which, if not adequately managed, can have adverse effects on water quality and amenity values.
+• a percentage of green waste (which varies according to the size of the fill, rainfall and amount of industrial waste) is desirable to promote the degradation of wastes within a landfill; and

 3 Binnie, M. 1994